-Google Stadia launching date is around the corner and it is gaining all the traction from the gaming world.
-For now it is launching on November 19 in the United States, Canada, the United Kingdom, and 11 countries in Europe.
+Google Stadia launching date is around the corner and it is gaining traction in the gaming world.
+For now, it is launching on November 19 in the United States, Canada, the United Kingdom, and 11 countries in Europe.

-Practically, It is a gaming platform by Google and the tech giant is defining ‘Stadia’ as focus on gamers, inspired by the developers and amplified by the YouTube creators.
+Practically, It is a gaming platform by Google and the tech giant is defining ‘Stadia’ as focusing on gamers, inspired by the developers and amplified by the YouTube creators.

 By introducing the “Rigid Body Physics” concept in the gaming world, Google is living up to the vision of creating “one place for all the way we play”.